Updated: May 28

 3 days in Porto.
 A vibrant Portuguese city on North bank of Douro River !!

 Porto is an ideal place for short vacations.
 The city offers a perfect combination of culture, architecture, history and traditional Portuguese Cuisine.
-I had 3 amazing days in Porto.
+We had 3 amazing days in Porto.

-I booked an apartment in city center via Booking.com.
-After dropping my bags, I went straight to the Santa Catarina Street the main pedestrian walkway in old center.
+We booked an apartment in city center via Booking.com.
+After dropping our bags, We went straight to the Santa Catarina Street the main pedestrian walkway in old center.
 It has all the well known International and local brands.
-I always like to explore the fashion streets to get the feel of the city.
+We always like to explore the fashion streets to get the feel of the city.
 The city center also has a Via Catarina shopping mall which has a traditional architecture and unique interior.

 The best way to explore Porto is by walk.
 There are so many hidden gems which can be missed out or remained unexplored if you don’t like to walk.
 Porto is slightly hilly and all the monument and tourist attractions are closely located and reachable by a walk.